 Newport Market Hall is currently closed for refurbishment.
 Businesses outside of the hall will remain open depending on Covid-19 restrictions.

-A multi-million pound regeneration scheme is planned for Newport Market.
+A multi-million pound regeneration scheme is underway at Newport Market.

 As well as giving the market a brighter and more sustainable future, the scheme will complement the existing offer in the High Street area, as well as the wider city centre, and act as a catalyst for further regeneration.

 LoftCo, the company behind the revitalisation project for the listed building, has a proven track record including major developments at Cardiff’s Tramshed, Barry’s Pumphouse and Porthcawl’s Jennings Building.